 Course requirements for the Ph.D. program

-Students have to take a minimum of 13 numerically graded courses.
+- Students must take a minimum of 15 numerically graded courses.
 At most two of these can be at the 400 level or be cross listed with courses at the 400 level.
+Graduate level courses previously taken at UW (e.g., during a Master's program) count toward this requirement.
+Graduate level courses taken outside of UW may count toward the requirement for 15 numerically graded courses with the approval of the Graduate Program Coordinator.
 The entire course of study of a student and all exceptions to this list must be approved by the Graduate Program Coordinator and the student’s advisor or faculty mentors.

-While the principal source of guidance during the process of choosing specialization areas and a research topic is the thesis advisor, it is strongly advised that the student maintain contact with all members of his/her Supervisory Committee.
-It is suggested that the student meet with the Supervisory Committee at least once a year to discuss his/her progress until the doctoral thesis is completed.
+While the principal source of guidance during the process of choosing specialization areas and a research topic is the thesis advisor, it is strongly advised that the student maintain contact with all members of the Supervisory Committee.
+It is suggested that the student meet with the Supervisory Committee at least once a year to discuss their progress until the doctoral thesis is completed.

 Examination requirements for the Ph.D. program

-Students in the Ph.D. program need to pass the following exams:
+Students in the Ph.D. program must pass the following exams:

 Satisfactory performance and progress